Gyiming/Gyiming.github.io/index.md

 # Yiming Gan

 My name is **Yiming Gan (甘一鸣)**.
-I'm currently an assistant professor at Institute of Computing Technologies, Chinese Academy of Sciences.
+I'm currently an Associate Professor at Institute of Computing Technologies, Chinese Academy of Sciences.
 Before joining ICT, CAS, I received my PhD degree from [CS Department, University of Rochester](https://www.cs.rochester.edu/) in 2023 working with [Professor Yuhao Zhu](https://yuhaozhu.com/), my Master degree from [University of California, Santa Barbara](https://www.ece.ucsb.edu/) with [Professor Yuan Xie](https://ece.hkust.edu.hk/yuanxie) and my B.E degree from Beijing Institute of Technology.

 I do research in computer architecture, with emphasis on autonomous machines, including robots, autonomous vehicles and drones.
 I believe this is an exciting domain which may fundamentally change people's life. [**Research**](https://Gyiming.github.io/research) has more to offer.